 What good is a university without its ghosts?
 The Littlefield House, located on the University of Texas campus, looks a little out of place with its victorian style, but that is because when the Littlefield family donated it to the university, they requested that the house never be changed.
 Apparently, it hasn’t changed much, because as rumor has it, Alice Littlefield, the original mistress of the house, has never left.
 Littlefield feared the outdoors and hardly left her home in life, so it seems her habit has remained in death.
 Onlookers have seen her pacing the upper floor of the house and occasionally playing the piano in the house.

 Texas Capitol Building

 Austin’s capitol building is no stranger to the supernatural.
 In fact, it is one of the most active places in Austin!
-Spooky occurrences from glowing orbs, ghostly figures, and unexplainable noises have been recorded during both day and night.
-In addition, one of the capitol’s most famous ghosts is also one of its boldest.
-19th century governor Edmund Jackson Davis is said to stare down onlookers from the window of the governor’s office.
+Spooky occurrences from glowing orbs, ghostly figures, and unexplainable noises have been recorded both day and night.
+In addition, one of the capital’s most famous ghosts is also one of its boldest.
+19th-century governor Edmund Jackson Davis is said to stare down onlookers from the window of the governor’s office.